 My name is Carmyn Tucker.
 I live in Foley, AL with my husband, Shane Tucker, and my two daughters, Brandi and Bonnie Clair Tucker.
-I have been a Baldwin County Educator for 18 years.
+I have been a Baldwin County Educator for 22 years.
 I began my teaching career and taught for 10 years under the outstanding leadership of Hope Zeanah at Elberta Elementary School.
 Then I transferred to Magnolia Elementary for 6 years where I had the pleasure of teaching under the exceptional leadership of Pam Magee.
 For the remainder of my career I have the pleasure of teaching in my hometown school, Foley Elementary.
-I can honestly say that I have never met anyone with as big of a heart for children as my principal, Dr. William Lawrence.
+I can honestly say that I have never met anyone with as big of a heart for children as my former Foley Elementary principal, Dr. William Lawrence.
 Dr. Lawrence is an educational hero because of his amazing compassion for children, their families, and his staff.
-He loves us unconditionally and expects us to love our children unconditionally.
+He loved us unconditionally and expected us to love our children unconditionally.
 I have heard him say on numerous occasions that we must "love and understand the children first before we can teach them."
 Until I retire, I will keep these words as a goal and in the forefront of my mind.
 For if I achieve this goal, then I will consider my efforts as an educator a success.
 With only three years left before I retire, I am embarking on a new journey with a new Principal, Dr. Michelle Moore.
 I am looking forward to working under her leadership as my career is shortly coming to a close.

 You may wonder why I changed schools three times.
 Well, I got my first job at Elberta, so naturally my oldest child went to school with me there from her Kindergarten year through Eighth grade.
 By then, I had a special needs child, Bonnie Clair, who required a great deal of assistance from me.
 So, as Brandi was entering Foley High School to be where her father was an administrator, I transferred to Magnolia Elementary where I could be with Bonnie Clair the longest amount of time on one campus.
 Then, as she entered Foley Middle School, I was given the privilege of following her onto the adjoining campus of Foley Elementary.
 Now, she is at Foley High School with her daddy.